nemanjan00/rf-basics/pres_easy.md

 * Questions will be on the end

-* Idea is, hopefully anyone from begginer to advanced RF guy will learn something
+* Idea is, hopefully anyone from beginner to advanced RF guy will learn something

 * It is just introduction, to give you basic intuitive understanding of RF